mxkoder/book-library/README.md

 # Book Library Project

-[ note for Reviewer:
-Ideally I would have completed more features on this project and written a more complete README.
-I hope to work on it more before including it in my Portfolio ]

 ## About
 I created this project as part of the [Manchester Codes](https://www.manchestercodes.com/) software engineering course.
 The objective was to learn about creating a CRUD API using Express.js and Sequelize.